STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Related Work

 \subsection{Deep Learning on 3D Point Cloud}

 Deep learning on 3D point clouds has emerged as a critical research direction in computer vision, with significant applications in autonomous driving, robotic navigation, and virtual reality.
 Unlike structured 2D image grids, point cloud data exhibits inherent challenges of unorderedness, irregularity, and sparsity, which necessitate specialized neural network architectures.
-Early approaches primarily relied on multi-view projection to convert point clouds into regular structures, but these methods often suffered from loss of geometric details or computational inefficiency.

 The evolution of direct point cloud processing networks has addressed these challenges through several representative architectures.
 PointNet \cite{qi2017pointnet} pioneers the use of symmetric functions and multi-layer perceptrons to process raw point clouds directly while maintaining permutation invariance.
 Building upon this foundation, PointNet++ \cite{qi2017pointnet++} introduces a hierarchical framework that captures local structures through farthest point sampling and multi-scale grouping.
 Dynamic Graph CNN (DGCNN) \cite{wang2019dynamic} further advances local geometric modeling by constructing dynamic graphs on point clouds and applying edge convolution to effectively capture local dependencies.
 Alongside these foundational approaches, a variety of other architectures have also been developed \cite{3dpointsurvy,li2018pointcnn, wuyang2019pointconv, gan2026flpc, feng2025hyperbolic}.